webida/webida-server/doc/prerequsites.md

 ## Prepare storage for app and fs

+If you do not want to use default directories for file system and application, you can specify these directories as follow.
+These directories specified in default-conf.js in 'src/server/conf'.

 /var/webida/apps ;;for app storage. mount this to App Server /var/webida/fs ;;for fs storage. mount this to FS Server /var/webida/routingTable.json ;; routing table used by proxy server and app server